thdngan/arboretum/content/posts/Earthquakes in Japan (Nankai Trough).md

 >[!caption_right]
 >![[nankai_Fukushima.png]]
 >Tectonic setting of the Nankai Trough megathrust.
 The grey area indicates the Philippine Sea Plate.
 The thick arrow indicates the plate convergence direction.
 The grey arrows indicate ground displacements.
 The light orange area corresponds to the maximum-possible fault area published by the Japanese Government.
-Reprinted from Fukushima et al. (2023)[^20].
+From Fukushima et al. (2023)[^20].

 Currently, the Nankai Trough is the subject of intense monitoring and research due to warnings of a potential once-in-a-century earthquake.
 Studies have identified a high probability of a megathrust event occurring within the next few decades, with simulations predicting that such an earthquake could reach a magnitude of 8.0 to 9.0 and cause widespread damage across western Japan [^3]$^,$ [^8].
 The likelihood of successive M8 twin ruptures within a short time frame has been estimated at 4.3–96\% [^20].
 Mechanical coupling studies suggest that stress accumulation in specific regions may determine the rupture behavior of future megathrust earthquakes [^21].
 The anticipated rupture could involve multiple segments of the trough, similar to the Hoei Earthquake, and generate tsunamis capable of flooding densely populated coastal areas [^3].